deepbsd/AcquireCo/README.md

 business for mergers and acquisitions software.
 I totally missed that when I first saw the video.
 Wow.
 I should research some more about
 M/A software now!

+9:48am Sunday: I started working on a module the ideas folder.
+I don't know anything about Balance Sheets or Income Statements, but I googled a teensy bit, and started seeing if I could compute the ratio values from an JS Object.
+Haven't tried a strict JSON object yet, but if I can do that, presumably I can slurp into the app an external Balance Sheet Object etc and start computing ratios from that.
+That might be cool...

 TODO:

+* Since Insiten is in the M&A software space, I should actually learn something about Balance Sheets and Income Statements, so I tried to find my copy of _The Intelligent Investor_ by Ben Graham, Warren Buffet's old mentor(?).
+I couldn't find my copy.
+I think I might have loaned it out to someone.
+So I'll order another copy from Amazon.
+Meanwhile, I did some googling and came up with a few ratios to think about.
+I'm playing with some ideas in the the `ideas` folder.
+Doing Math inside JS objects is, err, interesting...

-* Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through everything else, but that's okay.
+* _Done_: Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through everything else, but that's okay.
 It's gotta be done!

 * _Done_: scrape some ugly off and spiff up the appearance a little.